-The CCG is a membership organisation.
-We are one of the largest CCGs in England, by patient population.
-We have 88 GP practices as members, which cover all GP practices in Cambridgeshire and Peterborough, as well as two practices in North Hertfordshire (Royston) and two in Northamptonshire (Oundle and Wansford).
+We are one of the largest CCGs in England judging by patient population.
+We re a membership organisation and we have 85 GP practices as members, which covers all GP practices in Cambridgeshire and Peterborough, as well as two practices in North Hertfordshire (Royston) and two in Northamptonshire (Oundle and Wansford).

-The CCG has to work within a local budget from the NHS for local health services and work closely with other NHS colleagues and local authorities to ensure local people are receiving the best possible care.
+The CCG has to work within a local budget from the NHS for local health services and work closely with other NHS colleagues and local authorities to ensure local people receive the best possible care.

 What does a CCG do?